Megan Rapinoe: Television and film

-Video games
+Video games and LEGO

 Rapinoe was featured along with her national teammates in the EA Sports' FIFA video game series starting in FIFA 16, the first time women players were included in the game.
 In September 2015, she was ranked by EA Sports as the No. 2 women's player following teammate Carli Lloyd.
+In 2023, Rapinoe was included in LEGO's Icons of Play set.

 Ticker tape parades, White House and Congressional honors, and a corn maze

 Following the United States' win at the 2015 FIFA Women's World Cup, Rapinoe and her teammates became the first women's sports team to be honored with a ticker tape parade in New York City.
 Each player received a key to the city from Mayor Bill de Blasio.
 In October of the same year, the team was honored by President Barack Obama at the White House, and the president made note of the Northern California farm that had built a corn maze in the shape of Rapinoe's face.

 Following the 2019 Women's World Cup, New York City honored the women's national team with a second ticker tape parade and were introduced by Robin Roberts at City Hall.
 Rapinoe and her teammates were invited to the national capitol by Senator Chuck Schumer and Congresswomen Alexandria Ocasio-Cortez, Ayanna Pressley and Nancy Pelosi.